HumanCellAtlas/dcp-cli/README.rst

 Usage
 -----
-The hca package installs a command-line utility :code:`hca`.
+Please read the documentation: https://hca.readthedocs.io/

 To see the list of commands you can use, type :code:`hca --help`.
-Commands are grouped into major categories that roughly correspond to DCP system components, e.g. DSS, Staging Service.
-To get detailed help for a particular command group type, e.g. :code:`hca upload --help`.

 Configuration management
 ~~~~~~~~~~~~~~~~~~~~~~~~